The Broader Your Target, The Smaller Your Market

-Recently I talked to a fledgling startup that is investing in importing coffee from Colombia to the United States.
-Their first shipment of one and a half tons of coffee was in the works.
-But sales and interest were lagging.
-So, we started working on their brand.
+Recently I worked with a fledgling startup that was investing in importing coffee from Colombia to the United States.
+Their first shipment of one and a half tons of coffee was on the way.

-It took us about five minutes to identify their biggest marketing challenge: they were working hard to sell but they weren’t actually selling to anybody.
+It took us about five minutes to identify the biggest marketing challenge facing our coffee entrepreneurs: they were working hard to sell but they weren’t actually selling to anybody.

-When I asked the coffee entrepreneurs, their answer was: “everybody”.
+When I asked who their customer was, their answer was: “everybody”.

-They wanted to be “bigger than Starbucks” and supply all of the 550 million cups of coffee served every day in the U.S.
+They wanted to be “bigger than Starbucks”.
+Their goal was to supply all 550 million cups of coffee served every day in the U.S.

 There are some serious logistical hurdles to overcome not to mention the fact that a ton and a half of coffee might serve about 100,000 cups.
 So, serving 550 million daily cups was, lets say, unlikely to happen soon.